Customer Services

 CUS-8 Food Consumption

 Food must be consumed in designated areas.
 Café seating is for café customers only.
 Foodstuffs purchased from the café must be consumed at the café tables.
 Outside food is prohibited in the library.
+Food may be provided by the library at events or during scheduled times.
+Food must be consumed in designated areas during these times.
+Patrons with food allergies should exhibit caution as food may contain allergens.

 Outside foodstuffs may be consumed during third-party meetings in the Second Floor Large Conference Room and the Community Room upon approval of library administration.
 All proper health codes must be followed when consuming food in these designated areas.